 The word “fruit” is singular. ↩︎

-Loving God with all our mind, and loving Christ according to truth, requires understanding, believing, and loving the truth about the Triune God, the divinity of the Lord Jesus Christ, his atoning sacrifice in fulfilment of prophecy, etc., etc. See Luke 24.13-27; 44-47; John 5.39; 1 Cor.
-15.3-4; 2 Thess.
-2.7-14. ↩︎
+Loving God with all our mind, and loving Christ according to truth, requires understanding, believing, and loving the truth about the Triune God, the divinity of the Lord Jesus Christ, his atoning sacrifice in fulfilment of prophecy, etc., etc. See Luke 24.13-27; 44-47; John 5.39; 1 Corinthians 15.3-4; 2 Thessalonians 2.7-14. ↩︎

 This is the most solemn warning: those who have no love for Christ are “anathema”—accursed and cut off from God, still in their fallen state, “maranatha”—all who reject Christ remain in their sins, and liable for their sins at the coming of the Lord, or when they are brought before him on the Day of Judgment. ↩︎